expo/config-plugins/packages/react-native-adjust/README.md

 # @config-plugins/react-native-adjust

-Expo Config Plugin to auto configure [`react-native-adjust`](https://www.npmjs.com/package/react-native-adjust) when the native code is generated (`expo prebuild`).
+Expo Config Plugin to auto-configure [`react-native-adjust`](https://www.npmjs.com/package/react-native-adjust) when the native code is generated (`expo prebuild`).

 ## Expo installation

-> Tested against Expo SDK 45
+> Tested against Expo SDK 46

 This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).